 |Flying range||640 km|

-Intended weapons and equipment Z-37TM
+Intended equipment and accessories Z-37TM

 |Conventional weapons||2 x PK3 container with three PKM machine guns|